As soon as I published this post, the President signed a bill recognizing Juneteenth as a federal holiday.

 Instructions for Southern Black folks red velvet cake

-- Grease a Bundt or cake pan and set it aside.
+- Grease a round cake pan and set it aside.

 - Starting with the wet ingredients, in a medium-sized mixing bowl, combine the buttermilk and vinegar, stir, and set aside.